darkphoenix17/Serverless_Project/README.md

 }
 ```

-All functions are already connected to appropriate events from API Gateway.
+All functions are connected to appropriate events from API Gateway.

 An id of a user can be extracted from a JWT token passed by a client.

-You also need to add any necessary resources to the `resources` section of the `serverless.yml` file such as DynamoDB table and S3 bucket.
+Also added any necessary resources to the `resources` section of the `serverless.yml` file such as DynamoDB table and S3 bucket.

 # Frontend

 The `client` folder contains a web application that can use the API that should be developed in the project.

-This frontend should work with your serverless application once it is developed, you don't need to make any changes to the code.
-The only file that you need to edit is the `config.ts` file in the `client` folder.
-This file configures your client application just as it was done in the course and contains an API endpoint and Auth0 configuration:
+This frontend should work with your serverless application once it is developed.
+The file `config.ts` in the `client` folder configures your client application and contains an API endpoint and Auth0 configuration:

 ```ts
 const apiId = '...'
 API Gateway id